Unboxed-Software/solana-course/content/basic-anchor-program.md

 Here we:

-- Create some default values for instruction data
+- Create default values for the movie review instruction data
 - Derive the movie review account PDA
 - Set up placeholders for tests